loveyu917/byang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Information Security, University of Electronic Science and Technology of China, 2012-2016
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, Southern Methodist University, 2018-2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science and Information Systems, University of Massachusetts Dartmouth, 2023- present
+  * Advised by Prof. Jiawei Yuan

 Work experience
 ======